SUNDAY, SEPTEMBER 14, 2025

 15:45-16:45 | CLOSING PLENARY SESSION – TRACK 8 |

-From IPD to Alliance: What is a collaborative contract and how does it work Collaborative contract models like Integrated Project Delivery (IPD) and Alliance emphasize strong relationships, shared responsibility, and collective decision-making, crucial for healthcare projects.
+From IPD to Alliance: What is a collaborative contract and how does it work Collaborative contract models like Integrated Project Delivery (IPD) and Alliance emphasize strong relationships, shared responsibility and collective decision-making, crucial for healthcare projects.
 IPD promotes a highly collaborative process with all parties working as a single team and where profit is at risk, while Alliance furthers the integration in a no-fault contract that incentives best for project outcomes.
-In this session we will explore and explain the details of how these contract models work in health.
+In this session, we will explore and explain the details of how these contract models work in health.
 After attending this session, attendees will be able to:

 CEU – Planning, Design & Construction, Finance Management: 1 credit |